 Dark, leafy greens are so healthy and great in green smoothies and in hearty dishes.
 You want to make sure to have them available year round.
 It is really easy to do so by preserving them!
-Here is a how to freeze greens.
+Here is a how-to freeze greens.

 What greens can be frozen?

 I’m pretty sure all edible greens can be frozen: kale, swiss chard, spinach, sorrel, beet greens, collard greens, and more.
 However, not all of the greens available might benefit you.
-In our kitchen we only freeze what we know we would like to use.
+In our kitchen, we only freeze what we know we would like to use.
 We do grow kale indoors in the winter, overwintering spinach in early spring, swiss chard and beet greens in the summer and into late fall.
 This way we always have some yummy greens for a smoothie.
 This might lead you to the next question:

 Why freeze greens?

 Even though we grow greens year round, we still like to have some greens in the freezer.
 There are times where one variety of greens is done and the next hasn’t matured yet.
 Or the weather outside is so hot, or cold, that going to the freezer seems to be more convenient than going out to harvest.
+Especially for the breakfast smoothie to have greens ready to go is great.

 Also, not all greens can be grown year round.
 Sorrel is a perennial and makes a very yummy sorrel soup.
 We love it, but do not care for soups so much during the summer months.
 Good thing sorrel freezes well, and we can have sorrel soup in the winter instead.